Realmuto’s grand slam helps Phillies top Braves, avoid sweep

 The Braves hit back-to-back homers for the 11th time this season to tie a franchise record.

-Nola got the second out before Ronald Acuña Jr. extended his major league-leading on-base streak to 32 consecutive games with a single that was followed by Ozzie Albies’ walk.
-Phillies manager Gabe Kapler then lifted Nola for Adam Morgan, and the left-hander got Freddie Freeman to fly out to left-center to end the threat.
+Ronald Acuña Jr. extended his major league-leading on-base streak to 32 consecutive games with a seventh-inning single off Nola.

-Hoskins got two of the runs back in the bottom of the frame, launching his 22nd of the season over the wall in left off Sean Newcomb.

-Nola stayed in good form, moving to 3-1 with a 1.99 ERA over his last eight starts.
-The rest of Philadelphia’s starters have a 6.36 ERA over the same stretch.

 TRAINER’S ROOM

 Phillies: SS Jean Segura left the game with two outs in the seventh with a bruised right shin after Acuña slid into him while stealing second.
 Acuna’s head slammed into Segura on a safe headfirst slide.
+Kapler said he has “no long-term concerns” about the injury.

 Braves: Acuna finished the top of the inning but was replaced in right field in the bottom half due to neck stiffness.
+Acuna said afterward that his neck was feeling better and he expects to be in the lineup Monday at Washington.

 UP NEXT